webclinic017/StockScrap/README.md

   - buffer : *int*
     - Specifies buffer time in seconds in between each download.
 Default is *5* *(Optional)*
   - download : *str*
     - Specifies what data to download.
-Available parameters are:
+Default is "ALL" *(Optional)* Available parameters are:
       - *"ALL"* - download all data available
       - *"PRICE"* - download price data
       - *"MAIN"* - download stock information and key data